The 2 Types:

 - The people you want to empower to make these decisions.

-- How you want the people to make these decisions.
+- How you want people to make these decisions.

-Having a LPA UK/ Lasting Power of Attorney is a safe way of maintaining control over decisions made for you because:
+Having an English/ Welsh LPA is a safe way of maintaining control over decisions made for you because:

 - It has to be registered with the Office of the Public Guardian before it can be used.